-You should explain in advance to patients who have consented to regional anesthesia the possible need for general anesthesia.
-If a spinal wears off intraoperatively or a high block develops, you will not be able to gain a second consent from the patient—and attorneys pay extraordinary attention to the informed consent process.
+You should explain in advance to patients who have consented to regional anesthesia about the possible need for general anesthesia.
+When a spinal is inadequate or a high block develops, there will not be time to gain a second consent from the patient.

 Determine an informed consent procedure that you are comfortable with, and make sure to document in the record what you explain to the patient.
-For greater liability protection, the anesthesia provider is encouraged to use an anesthesia-specific informed consent document.
+The anesthesia provider is encouraged to use an anesthesia-specific informed consent document.
 This memorializes patient consent separately rather than relying on a surgical consent form for addressing anesthesia issues.
-Combining the anesthesia consent with the surgical consent inappropriately diminishes the importance and significance of the administration of anesthesia.
+Combining the anesthesia consent with the surgical consent diminishes the importance and significance of the administration of anesthesia.

-When a surgeon operates on the wrong limb or performs a procedure not listed in the surgical consent, the anesthesia provider is usually named if a malpractice case results.
+When a surgeon operates on the wrong limb or performs a procedure not listed in the surgical consent, the anesthesia provider is usually also named if a malpractice case results.
 State laws vary as to how much legal responsibility the anesthesia provider has for surgical procedures.
-Still, prevention is the best defense against a malpractice claim.
 Active involvement in the time-out procedure to verify a patient’s identity and to check the surgical consent for the correct procedure, correct side, correct site, and correct position takes less than a minute.
-A time out should also occur prior to the performance of an anesthetic block, and if multiple surgeons are performing multiple procedures, a time out should take place prior to each procedure.
+A time out should also occur prior to the performance of an anesthetic block.
+If multiple surgeons are performing multiple procedures, a time out should take place prior to each procedure.

-As noted in our Anesthesia Closed Claims Study, damage to natural teeth or cosmetic dental work causes many anesthesia claims.
-In a review of The Doctors Company closed claim data for anesthesia, dental damage is the most frequent allegation.
-In addition to dental damage from a traumatic intubation, damage often occurs in the recovery room when patients bite down on rigid plastic oral airways.
+As noted in our Anesthesia Closed Claims Study, damage to natural teeth or cosmetic dental work is the second most common allegation in anesthesia claims.1 In addition to dental damage from a traumatic intubation, damage can occur in the recovery room when patients bite down on rigid plastic oral airways or supraglottic airways.

-Dental damage claims are usually settled by paying for the dental repair work.
-The cost escalates markedly, however, when either the patient or the provider becomes angry.
 As a rule, dental injury should be mentioned as a possible risk to all patients who have consented to general anesthesia.
 The preanesthetic evaluation should include thorough documentation of dental condition along with any steps taken to protect the teeth.

 Anesthesia records are, by necessity, abbreviated and concise.
-That leaves little room for detailed descriptions of unusual events.
-If something out of the ordinary happens (e.g., anaphylaxis, respiratory arrest, cardiac arrest), it is extremely useful to have a separate narrative that details the sequence of events, documents the time as closely as possible, and records the treatment rendered.
+That leaves little room for legible, detailed descriptions of unusual events.
+If something out of the ordinary happens that requires more room for adequate documentation, a supplemental narrative can be useful as an addition to the anesthesia record.
 If you are ever called upon to defend your care and treatment, it is better to have a record that reads “narrow complex bradyarrhythmia unresponsive to atropine” than one that says “patient coded, resuscitation performed.”
-Care of the patient always comes first, and no one expects you to fill out the record during an emergency situation, but you should write the narrative, with times and dates, while events are fresh in your mind.
+The care of the patient always comes first, but you should write the narrative while events are fresh in your mind.

 In the rush to start a procedure, the anesthesia provider may not wait for lab values to return.
 You must not neglect pending laboratory tests.
 For nonemergencies, all preoperative labs that could potentially change your course of action should be available and read.

-Remember that all lab tests and results will be on the patient’s chart when it is reviewed in a malpractice case.
-You may appear negligent if you have not reviewed all of the information potentially available to you.
+Remember that all lab and diagnostic results will be on the patient’s chart when it is reviewed in a malpractice case.
+You may appear negligent if you have not reviewed all of the information that was potentially available to you.
 The argument that “my surgeon was in a hurry to start the procedure” will not be well received.

-By Ann S. Lofsky, MD (deceased), Anesthesia Consultant and Board Member Emeritus; updated by Julie Brightwell, JD, RN, Director, Hospital and Facility Patient Safety.
+By Ann S. Lofsky, MD (deceased), Anesthesia Consultant and Board Member Emeritus; updated by Donald Wood, CRNA, CPHRM, Patient Safety Risk Manager II.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider in light of all circumstances prevailing in the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.